briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 No data from the ad hoc environment will be deleted.
 The S3 bucket objects will be destroyed, as well as the database for the specific ad hoc environment.

-## Keeping track of ad hoc environments

-We need to think about how we can keep track of our active ad hoc environments.
-Active environments will incur additional AWS costs, and we do not want developers or the product team to create lots of environments and then leave them running without actively using them.

-We may decide to have some long-lived ad hoc environments, but those would be managed primarily by the DevOps team and respective owners (e.g. QA, product team, etc.).

-One way to check the active ad hoc environments would be to use the AWS CLI.
-We could list the ECS clusters in our development account, and this would show the number of ad hoc environments running.
-We could go farther and list the ad hoc environments by when they were last updated.
-We could then request developers or team members to remove ad hoc environments that are not in use.

-Or we could have a policy that all ad-hoc environments are deleted automatically at the end of the week.

 There could be a lot of ways to track active ad hoc environments, so I won't go into more alternatives here.

-## Other considerations

-- [ ] Creating new databases without using SSH or bastion host

-## AWS Usage Quotas

-- [ ] Make sure that there are no default usage quotas that would be exceeded for some number of concurrent ad hoc environments.

 ## Options for ad hoc environment settings